chaturay/serverless-artillery/README.md

 # Introduction
 Combine [`serverless`](https://serverless.com) with [`artillery`](https://artillery.io) and you get `serverless-artillery` (a.k.a. `slsart`).

-Serverless-artillery makes it easy to test your services for load and functionality quickly, with almost no code and without having to maintain any servers or testing infrastructure.
+Serverless-artillery makes it easy to test your services for performance and functionality quickly, easily and without having to maintain any servers or testing infrastructure.

 ### Use serverless-artillery if
 1. You want to know if your services (either internal or public) can handle different amount of traffic load (i.e. performance or load testing).